doppllib/doppllib.github.io/docs/DopplLibrary.md

 ## Step #10: Testing the Library

-In `serviceApi/build/j2objcSrcGenTest/`, you should find a `dopplTests.txt` file, as before (`here is no `prefix.properties` file, because we are not using `translatedPathPrefix`).
+In `serviceApi/build/j2objcSrcGenTest/`, you should find a `dopplTests.txt` file, as before (There is no `prefix.properties` file, because we are not using `translatedPathPrefix`).
 Copy this file into your `iosServiceApiTest` workspace, by dragging it into the `iosServiceApiTest/` files to be a peer of `AppDelegate.swift` and `ViewController.swift`: